LambdaLabs/docsy-lambda-docs/content/en/servers/user-guides.md

 type: docs
 ---

-User manuals for Lambda server chassis can be found below.
+User manuals for Lambda server chassis can be downloaded below.

 {{% alert title="Tip" color="success" %}}
 You can run `sudo dmidecode -t 1` to know your server chassis.
 The command